Dr Katarzyna Chalaczkiewicz-Ladna

 Katarzyna’s research projects include:

-Katarzyna’s most recent research project is designed to rethink the personal liability of executive directors as a factor in decision-making processes in the UK, Delaware, Germany and Poland.
+Katarzyna’s most recent research project is designed to rethink the personal liability of executive directors as a factor in decision-making processes in the UK, Delaware and Germany.
+Together with Prof. MacNeil and Prof. Esser she is also working on an empirical project on corporate purpose.

 Publications